|Chronological Tour: Stop 331

 The biggest problem with Regency Furniture Stadium, named for a local chain, is that local officials could not find a very convenient place to build a park.
 The facility is more than three miles off the main drag, US 301, and over six miles from anyplace that could be called downtown Waldorf.
 If not for the fact that the area is essentially a pine barrens rather than an agricultural region, one might think they plopped the stadium in the middle of a cornfield, like in that movie.

 The good news is that unlike many of these parks that are built in remote areas, there is no fee for parking here.
-The ticket prices are on the high side for independent baseball, as box seats cost $13 at the parkís opening in 2008, but concession prices are reasonable.
+The ticket prices are on the high side for independent baseball, as box seats cost $13 at the parkís opening in 2008 (and they now collect 10% tax on top of that as of 2017), but concession prices are reasonable.

 The park itself features a two-deck luxury box and press box building, as well as a covered concession stand area on the concourse.
 You can walk all the way around the concourse, but your view will be obstructed by a picnic pavilion down the left-field line.
 There is a kidsí play area down the right-field line.
 The main scoreboard features post-up numbers, but there are also LED auxiliary scoreboards mounted in front of the concession stands which also display the time of day and upcoming promotions.
 In addition, there is a video board in right field.